Food Safety Incidents

 Unauthorised Dmae has been detected in Nutritional Supplements.

-Food Safety Alert: Detection of Unauthorized Bio-contaminant in Nutritional Supplements
+Incident Report: Unauthorized Bio-contaminant Detected in Nutritional Supplements

-On September 4, 2025, a significant food safety incident was reported involving the detection of unauthorized Dmae in nutritional supplements.
-This incident originated in the Netherlands and has raised concerns regarding the safety and quality of these dietary products.
+On November 10, 2025, a significant food safety incident was reported involving nutritional supplements.
+The Rapid Alert System for Food and Feed portal (RASFF) highlighted the detection of unauthorized Dmae, a bio-contaminant, in these products.
+This incident raises serious concerns regarding the safety and quality of nutritional supplements available in the market.

-Consumers are advised to exercise caution and avoid purchasing or consuming any nutritional supplements that may be affected by this contamination.
-It is essential to stay informed about product recalls and safety alerts issued by food safety authorities.
+Consumers are advised to exercise caution when purchasing nutritional supplements, particularly those that may not have undergone rigorous safety testing.
+It is essential to stay informed about product recalls and safety alerts to ensure personal health and safety.

 • Incident: Unauthorised Dmae has been detected in Nutritional Supplements.